 You should always go into any building project with your eyes wide open, so seek help from a builder at the very beginning.
 Don’t be seduced by the property’s location or its layout.
 It pays to be critical of its faults and defects.

-Take the time to prepare a plan, an estimate the likely costs and a schedule of the time required.
+Take the time to prepare a plan, estimate the likely costs and schedule of the time required.
 Depending on circumstances, the building may need a lot of preparatory work.
 So, it’s essential to get the basics in place to avoid having to unpick things later, with the additional costs that would incur.

 For example, don’t just assume the structure of the building is sound.
 Fitting a kitchen or bathroom over a timber floor without thoroughly examining it first could result in the fitting needing to be removed later because you need to replace rotten or defective floor joists.